TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 Set Radio channel
 ~~~~~~~~~~~~~~~~~

-The Kookaberry's internal radio is capable of transmitting and receiving on any of 84 channels.
+The **Kookaberry**'s internal radio is capable of transmitting and receiving on any of 84 channels.
 The default radio channel is 7.

 This block enables any of the available channels to be selected.

 An integer value between 0 and 83 can be selected by editing the number in the block.

 Messages will be sent via this channel and only messages received via this channel will be put onto the incoming message queue.

-It is therefore important that for two or more Kookaberries to intercommunicate, that they all be set to the same channel.
+It is therefore important that for two or more **Kookaberries** to intercommunicate, that they all be set to the same channel.
 Each channel is 1MHz wide, starting at Channel 0 at 2400MHz and ending at Channel 83 at 2483MHz.